serenity-is/docs/serene_tour/localization.md

 - site.texts.invariant.json
 - site.texts.tr.json

-> It is recommended to transfer your translations from user.texts.xx.json files and site.texts.xx.json files before publishing.
+> It is recommended to transfer your translations from user.texts.xx.json files to site.texts.xx.json files before publishing.
 You can also keep them under version control this way, if App_Data folder is ignored.